3 Surprising Ways Marijuana May Help New Years Resolutions

 Lofty New Years resolutions?

 Believe it or not, the path to success might not be as hard as you think.

 Recent data suggests Americans are increasingly turning to an unexpected source to achieve their goals:

 And, to the surprise of skeptics, their strategy’s working.

-Could Medical Marijuana Be The Best Life Hack of 2019?
+Could Medical Marijuana Be The Best Life Hack of the New Year?

-According to the Florida Department of Health, over 165,000 Floridians currently use medical marijuana – and the number is climbing.
+According to the Florida Department of Health, as of December 13 2019, over 293,000 Floridians currently use medical marijuana – and the number is climbing.
 Fast.

 Analysts predict Florida’s medical cannabis market will hit $1.3 billion by 2021.
 But the average patient may not be who you think.
 As Brett Finkelstein, managing director of cannabis investment firm Phyto Partners, notes:

 There will be several types of cannabis patients in Florida, though the largest category for growth will be the senior citizen population.